 Our Board does not have a standing risk management committee, but rather administers this oversight function directly through the Board as a whole, as well as through various Board standing committees that address risks inherent in their respective areas of oversight.
 In particular, our Board is responsible for monitoring and assessing strategic risk exposure, including a determination of the nature and level of risk appropriate for the Company.
 Our Audit Committee has the responsibility to consider and discuss our major financial risk exposures and the steps our management has taken to monitor and control these exposures, including guidelines and policies to govern the process by which risk assessment and management is undertaken.
 The Audit Committee also monitors compliance with legal and regulatory requirements, in addition to oversight of the performance of our internal audit function.
-Audit Committee responsibilities also include oversight of cybersecurity risk management, and, to that end, the Audit Committee typically meets quarterly with both IT and business personnel responsible for cybersecurity risk management and receives periodic reports from our Chief Information Officer, as well as incidental reports as matters arise.
-Our Nominating and Corporate Governance Committee monitors the effectiveness of our corporate governance guidelines, including whether they are successful in preventing illegal or improper liability-creating conduct.
+Audit Committee responsibilities also include oversight of technology and information security/privacy risk management, and, to that end, the Audit Committee typically meets quarterly with both IT and business personnel responsible for cybersecurity risk management and receives periodic reports from our Chief Information Officer, as well as incidental reports as matters arise.
+Our Nominating and Corporate Governance Committee monitors the application of our corporate governance principles.
 Our Compensation Committee assesses and monitors whether any of our compensation policies and programs has the potential to encourage excessive risk-taking.